UNC-Libraries/sersolsol/README.md

 - bin/splitter.rb

 #Usage#
-See **SerSolSol_script_workflow.pdf** for our step-by-step monthly process for using the scripts.
-Highly local process, but hopefully gives the basic idea of how this is used.

 Assumes that there is a data directory at the same level as the bin directory, with the following structure:
 <pre>- data
 -- ssmrc